-In the early Victorian years there was another shift in taste, the ceilings of the larger Victorian houses allowing plasterers great opportunity to demonstrate their skills.
-Elaborate ornamentation evidences this both on ceiling decoration and intricate patterns on the cornice.
+In the early Victorian years, there was another shift in taste, the ceilings of the larger Victorian houses allowing plasterers great opportunity to demonstrate their skills.
+Elaborate ornamentation illustrates this both on ceiling decoration and intricate patterns on the cornice.
 The best rooms now have gasoliers hung from ornate ceiling roses, where more modest homes would have a simple plain run cornice and a simple ceiling rose.

 With the patent of fibrous plaster in 1856, the higher relief and more intricate works became possible, with the more complex and detailed designs being formed by multi-leaf designs with each leaf being applied separately to form the rose as a whole.